Bedroom Always Too Cold in the Winter and Too Hot in the Summer? A Mini Split Can Solve That Problem.

 Even before you make the initial investment on a mini split, you may see some savings.
 And, you’ll certainly see it over time.
 Let’s start with those upfront savings.

-We mentioned before how these setups use less energy than other resources while doing the job just as well — or better — than traditional heaters and cooling systems.
+We mentioned before how these setups use less energy than other resources while doing the job just as well — or better — than traditional heating and cooling systems.
 As a result, they’re certified as Energy Star appliances.

-For now, though, you’re probably wondering how ductless is so energy efficient.
+You’re probably wondering how ductless is so energy efficient.

 The Heat Transfer Process